What is the typical payback period?

 My energy bills are already pretty low – do I need this?

 If your energy bills are low, then happy days!
 You may not need our help.
 Any system we design, install and maintain, has to work for you and pay for itself.
-If it isn’t having to work very hard because you aren’t using the much energy, then the payback period will naturally be longer.
+If it isn’t having to work very hard because you aren’t using that much energy, then the payback period will naturally be longer.

 We’ll find the size the system that’s best for you, based on an understanding of your current energy use and the financial savings that could be achieved.
 After that, it’s totally up to you whether you are happy with our proposal and decide to go ahead.